-Agency senior leaders are responsible for monitoring and maintaining accountability in all agency operations for both state and federal regulations through continuous review of operations, including monthly meetings to review the budget and staffing; accountability to the Review Committee, including regularly scheduled meetings of the ORS Executive Director with the Review Committee's Chair of the ORS Subcommittee; quarterly strategic planning meetings; ongoing legal consultation;

-continuous contacts with accountability personnel from other regulatory agencies (state and federal); attention to high standards of operation; and implementation of accountability systems through technology.
+Agency senior leaders are responsible for monitoring and maintaining accountability in all agency operations for both state and federal regulations through continuous review of operations, including monthly meetings to review the budget and staffing; accountability to the PURC; quarterly strategic planning meetings; ongoing legal consultation; continuous contacts with accountability personnel from other regulatory agencies (state and federal); attention to high standards of operation; and implementation of accountability systems through technology.
 In addition, senior leaders work with other state agencies to ensure compliance with state guidelines and laws.